 Effective January 1, 2011 Canadian publicly listed entities were required to prepare their financial statements in accordance with IFRS.
 Due to the requirement to present comparative financial information, the effective transition date is March 1, 2010.
-The three months ended May 31, 2011 is the Company's first reporting period under IFRS.
+The Company's change over date for IFRS is March 1, 2011.